 If you'd like to see an exclusive video of KOR members inflating bladders in 2013, click here.

-To see the Mask's photos and video of KOR's previous parades, click here.
+To see the Mask's photos and video of previous KOR parades, click here.

-The theme was Mayberry, with a crowd pleasing collection of characters from the mythical town in North Carolina.
-The parade included the University of Alabama Million Dollar Band, as well as 14 floats designed by Mark Calametti and built by Steve Mussell's Mirth Co.
+The theme was Man Cannot Live on Bread Alone, a tribute to sandwiches.
+The parade included 14 floats, designed by Mark Calametti and built by Steve Mussell's Mirth Co.